croquet/croquet-for-unity-tutorials/README.md

 On both MacOS and Windows, you can choose to use an external browser such as Chrome to run the JavaScript code.
 For debugging, this is more convenient than letting the C4U bridge start up an invisible WebView.

-In the tutorial scenes (while play is stopped), select the `Croquet` object in the scene hierarchy, then in that object's `Croquet Runner` component select the **Wait For User Launch** checkbox.
+In the tutorial scenes (while play is stopped), select the `Croquet` object in the scene hierarchy, then in that object's `Croquet Runner` component select the **Debug Using External Session** checkbox.

 Now whenever you press play, the console output will include a line of the form "ready for browser to load from http://localhost:...".
 Copy that address (if you click on the line, it will appear as selectable text in the view below the console) then use it to launch a new browser tab.
 This should complete the startup of the app.
 All the JS developer tools (console, breakpoints etc) offered by the browser are available for working with the code.